 We will choose to settle your claim through any of these ways.
+Our choice will have regard to the circumstances of your claim and consider any preference you may have.

 1. Repair your boat

 You can choose a marine repairer or mechanic to repair your boat.